 As for product delivery, fraudsters posing as legitimate delivery services offer reduced or free shipping to customers through auction sites.
 They perpetuate this scam by providing fake shipping labels to the victim.
 The fraudsters do not pay for delivery of the packages; therefore, delivery service providers intercept the packages for nonpayment and the victim loses the money paid for the purchase of the product.

-Here are some additional tips, from the Federal Bureau of Investigation (FBI), you can use to avoid becoming a victim of cyber fraud:
+Additional tips you can use to avoid becoming a victim of cyber fraud:

 - Do not respond to unsolicited (spam) email.

 - Do not click on links contained within an unsolicited email.